EoghanDelaney/pands-project/README.md

 versicolor  |  0.516         |  0.314        |  0.47          |  0.198
 virginica   |  0.636         |  0.322        |  0.552         |  0.275

-After reviewing the above table, Table 1, we can see that the mean of the petal length of the Setosa is significantly different to that of the other two species, similarly the petal width.
+After reviewing the above table, Table 1, we can see that the mean of the petal length of the Setosa is significantly different to that of the other two species, similarly the petal width is different.
 The standard deviation (Table 2) of the Setosa’s petal length is also worth noting.
 This gives us an insight into the data however further investigation is required.

 ## 2.3 Data Visualization
+In order to get a better understanding of section 2.2 we can plot the dataframe to a graph.
+These graphs give use a visual representation of the data and how it acts.

-A histogram can give a further insight into the data, the histogram or bar chart provides a count at each of the values for petal length & width and the same for the sepal length and width.
+A histogram can give a further insight into the data, the histogram or bar-chart, provides a count at each of the values for petal length & width, and the same for the sepal length and width.
 This also give us a visual of the spread of the values.
-We cab generate the histograms using the below code:
+We can generate the histograms using the below code:
 ```python
     # Below is a typical example used, the variables can be interchanged for a different outcome Sepal Width, Petal Length or Petal Width
     sns.distplot(df[df.species == 'setosa']['sepal_length'])